 Confidentiality with adolescents.
 Your child will likely be much more open in therapy knowing I will not share their information without consent.
 I may be told of behavior I believe to be risky and not in your child’s best interest, such as experimenting with alcohol and drugs, sexual activity, breaking family rules or laws.
 However, if I do not believe your youth is in imminent danger, I will keep this information confidential.
 You may be assured I will be addressing these issues in therapy.
 I have found support and education to be very effective in addressing these issues.
 Limits to confidentiality will apply if I am concerned for their imminent safety or in cases of reported child abuse.

 Often I will do a 10-15 minute check-in with parents (more time if required) and spend the remaining time in individual therapy (1 on 1) with your child.
-This time allows for me to get an update from you, to answer your questions, and to discuss general areas we are addressing.
-We may do a check in together at the end of the session if needed, or I may use the entire session to meet with you and your child.
+This time allows for me to get an update from you, answer your questions, and discuss general areas we are addressing.
+We may do a check-in together at the end of the session if needed, or I may use the entire session to meet with you and your child.
 (Depending on the case, I do not always check in with parents of adolescents; however, the parent is always welcome to share any concerns or information.)

-I use a combination of talk, mindfulness practices, play therapy and, in some cases, EMDR, with a greater emphasis on play therapy with younger children.
+I use a combination of talk, mindfulness practices, play therapy, and, in some cases, EMDR, with a greater emphasis on play therapy with younger children.
 Play helps children become relaxed and is an effective avenue to express thoughts and feelings.
 I typically will structure play or activities for the first 20 minutes, then let the child direct the play during the last 15 minutes.
 Sometimes children will tell their parents all we did was play.
-I view this comment as positive for that suggests they are comfortable and they may be unaware of the work they are doing.
+I view this comment as positive in that suggests they are comfortable and they may be unaware of the work they are doing.

 It is fine to ask your child how the session went, but it’s important to be general and limit the number of questions.
 If a child feels pressured to talk about what they discussed in therapy, this may reduce their willingness to share in therapy.
 This can be especially worrisome for the child if their parents are divorced and the child has been sharing feelings about the divorce.
 Remember, children may share anything we do or say in therapy.
 You may notice how much they spontaneously share.
-It is important for children to learn identification and expression of thoughts and feelings.
+It is important for children to learn the identification and expression of thoughts and feelings.
 My hope is your child will become more open as therapy progresses.
 As a parent, it is your role to encourage your child to be very open in therapy.

 As children are working on issues, they may act out more before improving.
 This is often the case when working on limit-setting in the home.
 Sometimes children really like therapy at first.
 They get to play and have my undivided attention.
 However, as issues arise, they may become less interested or even not want to come to therapy.
 Sometimes this is to avoid addressing difficult areas.
 Other times, when children are doing much better, they begin to lose interest in therapy.
-The above situations are not uncommon, but if these occur please share your observations so we can address them in therapy.
+The above situations are not uncommon, but if these occur please share your observations with me so we can address them in therapy.